-Non-shedding dogs are an ideal choice if you or a family member struggles with allergies.
+Non-shedding dogs are an ideal choice if you or a family member struggle with allergies.

-Although no dog is 100% hypoallergenic, there are non-shedding dogs that produce less dander, which is the true culprit in causing pet allergies for humans.
+Although no dog is 100% hypoallergenic, non-shedding dogs produce less dander, which is the real culprit in causing pet allergies for humans.

-If you truly need a hypoallergenic pet, you need to think about one with no hair like a snake or lizard.
+If you genuinely need a hypoallergenic pet, you need to think about one with no hair like a snake or lizard.
 But all animals with hair or fur shed it.
-In fact, the average human loses 60 to 100 hairs per day.
+The average human, for example, loses 60 to 100 hairs per day.

 Top non-shedding dogs

-As you might expect, the VetStreet list included dogs with little hair (Chinese Crested), tight curly hair (Airedale Terrier and Poodle), but surprisingly some of the dogs on the list have a lot of long hair that you’d normally think might be more likely to shed (Maltese, Yorkshire Terrier).
+As you might expect, the VetStreet list included dogs with little hair (Chinese Crested), tight curly hair (Airedale Terrier and Poodle).
+Surprisingly some of the dogs on the list have a lot of long hair that you’d typically think might be more likely to shed (Maltese, Yorkshire Terrier).

 - Cairn Terrier